vdurnez/logAnalytics/README.md

 ## Limitations, improvements
-Application reads 1 logs file at each query (declared by parameter "logfile") logs input could be time-indexed to improve performance
+Application reads 1 logs file at each query (declared by parameter "logfile") logs input is time-indexed at startup (minute-level) to improve performance.

 Count distinct queries provides an exact value but with a big memory footprint